 With AI driving the purchasing decision, what will be the role of trademarks going forward?
 Will there still be a need for a single, recognizable symbol approved by the Trademark Office to act as a source identifier?

 What will determine the infringement analysis if AI-learned decision-making tendencies are used as evidence of confusion or dilution?
 Will traditional concepts, including “imperfect recollection” and the “average consumer,” be tossed aide?
-Further, how will consumer confusion be relevant when AI dictates the buying decision based on infinite resources?
+The “average consumer” is a concept used to assess whether two trademarks are confusingly similar.
+“The consumer who is to be protected from confusion by trademark law is not necessarily the sophisticated buyer who makes careful distinctions, but a hypothetical ‘average consumer.’”
+See 1 Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 2:22 (5th Ed.
+2017).
+How will consumer confusion be relevant when AI dictates the buying decision based on infinite resources?
 In addition, why invest in brand protection if a random computer code functions just as well as a brand name, especially when the code can be easily replaced with another linked to the same set of criteria that rank a product.

-Trademark practitioners will need to answer these issues as AI continues to grow in importance.
+Trademark practitioners will need to consider these issues as AI continues to grow in importance.

 How Will Brands Respond to this New Environment?